medwar747/611_Data_Science_Project/README.md

 ## Interacting with the Project

-Be sure to have Git, Docker (Desktop), and RStudio installed before attempting to interact with this project.\
 Note: The following instructions are designed for Windows users.\
-Note: Step 1 need only be executed when interacting with the project for the first time.
+Note: Steps 1 & 2 need only be executed when interacting with the project for the first time.

+#### 1. Software Needed

+Be sure to have [Git](https://gitforwindows.org/), [Docker](https://www.docker.com/products/docker-desktop/), and [RStudio](https://posit.co/download/rstudio-desktop/) installed before attempting to interact with this project.
+Once Git is installed, open Git Bash and run `git lfs install` so that Git LFS can manage the download of the large dataset needed for this project.

-#### 1. Cloning the Repository
+#### 2. Cloning the Repository

 Open Windows PowerShell and `cd` to the directory where you want the repository to reside.
 Clone the repository with the following: